MoonlightCapital/MoonlightBot-docs/moderation-commands/infractions.md

 ## reason

-Change the reason of the infraction.
+Changes the reason of the infraction.
 If the `reason` option is left blank, it will simply display the current one

 ```text
 /infractions reason <id> [reason]